 Youth Resources: Difficult Conversations

-If you’re thinking about having intercourse with your partner, you should to talk to them about how you would protect yourselves from STDs.
+If you’re thinking about having sex with your partner, you should to talk to them about how you would protect yourselves from STDs.
 Having this talk can protect your health and respect each other’s feelings.
-The first step is learning the basics about STDs and writing down your concerns to share with your partner.
+The first step is learning the basics about sexually transmitted infections (STIs) and writing down your concerns to share with your partner.

 Focus on feeling good about yourself and taking care of your body.
 See a doctor if you are having sex.
 Talk to your doctor or another trusted adult if you have questions.

 It’s important to talk openly with your doctor about your sexual health, as you would about any other health topic.
 Your doctor is there to treat you without judgement and will respect your privacy.
-They will be able to advise you about ways to protect yourself from STDs and help find the birth control that is right for you.
+They will be able to advise you about ways to protect yourself from STIs and help find the contraceptive method (birth control) that is right for you.

 Keep in mind: